sanhozay/PilotLog/README.md

 PilotLog requires Flightgear 2017.1.0 or later because prior versions do not handle the response status line sent by Tomcat server.

-To run the service, you will need a Java 14 runtime environment.
+To run the service, you will need a Java 17 runtime environment.

-If you are running a Linux distribution, your package manager may have a Java 14 runtime environment that you can install.
+If you are running a Linux distribution, your package manager may have a Java 1 runtime environment that you can install.

 You can check your Java version in a terminal or command window, for example:

     $ java -version
-    openjdk version "14.0.2" 2020-07-14
+    openjdk version "17.0.2" 2022-01-18
-    OpenJDK Runtime Environment (build 14.0.2+12-46)
+    OpenJDK Runtime Environment Homebrew (build 17.0.2+0)
-    OpenJDK 64-Bit Server VM (build 14.0.2+12-46, mixed mode, sharing)
+    OpenJDK 64-Bit Server VM Homebrew (build 17.0.2+0, mixed mode, sharing)

 You can download a Java runtime environment from [Open JDK](http://openjdk.java.net).